kayexpert/church-cms/SCHEDULER-README.md

 3. Vercel will automatically detect the cron jobs from these configuration files
 4. Make sure the `CRON_SECRET_KEY` environment variable is set in your Vercel project settings
 5. The cron jobs will run automatically according to the schedule:
-   - `process-scheduled-messages`: Every 5 minutes
+   - `process-scheduled-messages`: Once daily at 8:00 AM UTC (compatible with Vercel Hobby plan)
-   - `process-birthday-messages`: Once a day at midnight
+   - `process-birthday-messages`: Once daily at 9:00 AM UTC

 ### 4. Testing Locally